Careers360 Logo

 The Hydrochloric acid present in our stomach has 3 main roles.

-(i) It dissolves bits of food which have been chewed.
+(i) It dissolves bits of food that have been chewed.

 (iii) The acid kills bacteria present in the stomach.